fortedigital/EpiResponsivePicture/README.md

 # Forte.EpiResponsivePicture

 Looking how to migrate from Forte.EpiCommonUtils?
-See MIGRATING.md
+See our [migration guide](MIGRATING.md).

 ## How to start